Instamrkt/slate/source/includes/_websocket_api_calls_games.md

 }
 ```

 This registers the game in the system and opens it automatically.
 Betting pools can now be opened for this game.
+Broadcasts the game created and opened message to all users connected through a given game source.

 ### Operation code